BV-BRC/BV-BRC-Docs/docroot/get_started/ird-vipr_bv-brc_mapping.md

 ![Global Search Options](./images/bv_global_search_options.png)

-Detailed instructions for using the Global Search is available from the [BV-BRC Global Search Quick Reference Guide](../quick_references/global_search.html).
+Detailed instructions for using the Global Search are available from the [BV-BRC Global Search Quick Reference Guide](../quick_references/global_search.html).

 ### Advanced Searches
 The *BV-BRC* **Advanced Searches** provide fine-grained searches based on data type and metadata values, similar to the *IRD/ViPR* **Search Tools** (available from the [IRD/ViPR Search Tools page](https://www.fludb.org/brc/search_landing.spg?decorator=influenza)).
 Some searches have been deprecated based on limited usage and available data.